-During her testimony, it became clear Graham's suffered from a series of disturbing inadequacies, arising from a truncated "scope of work", misleading information about park conditions, and a complete failure to recognize the location of the North Rainier Hub Urban Village park gap, and a funded park project that had been carefully developed and integrated into the plans for the \$20,000,000 Accessible Mount Baker transportation project.
+During her testimony, it became clear Graham's analysis suffered from a series of disturbing inadequacies, arising from a truncated "scope of work", misleading information about park conditions, and a complete failure to recognize the location of the North Rainier Hub Urban Village park gap, and a funded park project that had been carefully developed and integrated into the plans for the \$20,000,000 Accessible Mount Baker transportation project.
+See cites above.

-• Bricklin: All right and you could have used that parcel-by-parcel analysis, and laid next to, compared it with the gap analysis and the policies in the open space, in the Comprehensive Plan and Neighbourhood Plans, to determine where parcels were that were identified with open space gaps, or cure open space gaps, and compare that with the parcel-by-parcel analysis being done by others on the team in terms of where development was most likely going to occur?
+• Bricklin: All right.
+And you could have used that parcel-by-parcel analysis, and laid it next to, paired it with the gap analysis, and the policies, and the Comprehensive Plan Neighborhood Plans, to determine where parcels were that were identified with open space gaps, or to cure open space gaps, and compare that with the parcel-by-parcel analysis being done by others on the team in terms of where development was most likely going to occur?
 Right?
+Graham:

-Graham: We could have done, that but that was not part of our charter.
+We could have done that, but that was not part of our scope, yes.
+Hearing Day 17, Graham Testimony, page 186.

-Ms. Graham was also unable to support her curious position that it would be "inappropriate" to notify the City Council of the North Rainier Town Center Park Project because it was merely theoretical and had no funding associated with it.
-However, in another programmatic EIS referenced on her resume, Ms. Graham contradicted herself, demonstrating precisely the type of neighborhood level analysis that an EIS is able to provide for a City looking to increase density in a manner that meaningfully addresses environmental conditions.
-See Exhibit 303 (Sammamish Programmatic EIS).
+• Ms. Graham was also unable to support her curious position that it would be "inappropriate" to notify the City Council of the North Rainier Town Center Park Project because it was merely theoretical and had no funding associated with it.
+In another programmatic EIS referenced on her resume, Ms. Graham contradicted herself, demonstrating precisely the type of neighborhood level analysis that an EIS is able to provide for a City looking to increase density in a manner that meaningfully addresses environmental conditions.
+See Hearing Day 17, Graham Testimony, page 171 - 174, and Exhibit 303 (Sammamish Programmatic EIS).

-FNR'S CLOSING ARGUMENT BRIEF Page 9 Peter Steinbrueck.
+Peter Steinbrueck.
 With regard to the North Rainier Neighborhood Plan, Mr. Steinbrueck explained the Comprehensive Plan's role in addressing issues of open space and tree canopy while increasing growth in the Hub Urban Village.
 Mr. Steinbrueck had this to say about the Open Space Planning policies of the Comprehensive Plan: Steinbrueck: Well, as the city grows, and as reflected in many of the City's Comprehensive Plan policies and goals, as well as the Seattle Parks Department's own Master Plan and Gap Analysis.
 With regard... open space is a human need and it is one that is essential to the health, vitality, and livability of the neighborhoods.
 The City has a fairly complex set of metrics and targets for ensuring the adequacy of open space and parks throughout the city, particularly in areas receiving more density of growth such as the urban villages.
+Hearing Day 1, Steinbrueck Testimony, page 74.